susam/devil/README.md

 Well, this minor mode began as a tiny little experiment just for fun.
-From the outset, it was clear that using something as crucial as the comma for specifying modifier key is asking for trouble.
-However, I still wanted to see how far we can go with it.
+From the outset, it was clear that using something as crucial as the comma for specifying the modifier key is asking for trouble.
+However, I still wanted to see how far I could go with it.
 It turned out that in a matter of days, I was using it full-time for all of my Emacs usage.

 This experiment was partly motivated by Macbook keyboards which do not have a right <kbd>ctrl</kbd> key.
 Being a touch-typist myself, I found